syntaxsurge/ping402/docs/youtube-demo-script.md

   6. Click **“Phantom”** — wait for the header to update.
   7. **Verify on-screen:** The header wallet button shows a shortened address (connected state), not **“Connect wallet”**.
 - **Voiceover:**
-  > “First, connect a Solana wallet. ping402 is a paid inbox, so wallet identity is the starting point.
-Once you’re connected, we’ll confirm this wallet already owns a handle and then create a second creator in another browser.”
+  > “First, connect a Solana wallet. ping402 is a paid inbox, so wallet identity is the starting point.”

 ## 2. Confirm This Wallet Already Owns a Handle (Using the Dashboard)
 - **URL:** /dashboard